Qur'an and Bible 1: Torah

 Courses may be audited or taken for CMCS Houston credit or for credit through another institution.
 Auditing students who complete the class and group participation and short writing assignments will be awarded a certificate of completion.

-Students who wish to obtain CMCS Houston credit for this course are required to do our free 'Research and Writing for Muslim & Christian Studies'.
+Students who wish to obtain CMCS Houston credit for this course are required to do our free 'Research and Writing for Muslim & Christian Studies' or to demonstrate competence in academic writing.
 THE FIRST FIVE MODULES OF THIS SHOULD BE COMPLETED PRIOR TO THE START OF 'QUR'AN AND BIBLE 1'.
 This course may be begun at any time - students are advised to begin as soon as possible.

 CMCS Houston has some half and full scholarships available.
 To request a scholarship, write to office@cmcshouston.org by August 28th.
 Include a c.v., a letter of application which explains why you need a scholarship; how you expect this course to help you in your studies and future work; and how you plan to use your learning to make a difference to Muslim-Christian relations.
 You should also give contact details for two referees who will support your application.